This post was last updated on October 29th, 2020 at 03:00 am

 Check the Cable Joints

-Inspect joined stretches of cable and make sure that they are joined properly and don’t come loose easily when you tug at it.
+Inspect joined cable stretches and ensure they are correctly joined and don’t come loose easily when you tug at them.

 -